Jennifer McCulloch, Municipal Flood Advocate

 DID YOU KNOW: The Engineering Department provides free consulting services to help people optimize flood protection specific to your property.
-They will research your properties flood depth (BFE), analyse your elevation certificate (or lack of a certificate), offer suggestions that may lower insurance premiums, and assist in obtaining a Letter of Map Amendment (LOMA).
+They will research your properties flood depth (BFE), analyze your elevation certificate (or lack of a certificate), offer suggestions that may lower insurance premiums, and assist in obtaining a Letter of Map Amendment (LOMA).
 Simply contact Tanya at x189 to schedule an appointment at our office, or in your home.
 We have three Certified Floodplain Managers here to help!
 Here are some other helpful links:

 Advisories are also available by phone at 973-835-4225, by radio at AM 1620, and on Facebook